Responsible Value Exchanges

-There is an increasing expectation from users, investors, and employees for organisations that understand their role in society and try to make a positive difference while having minimal negative consequences.
+There is an increasing expectation from users, investors, and employees that organisations understand the role of their technology products in their communities.

 What this means for a Responsible Innovator

 Understanding, clearly articulating, and committing to your organisational values is the first step to better business planning and more responsible digital metrics

 Organisational values and responsibility

 If you’re creating something new that might evolve in ways you can’t predict, you are often faced with needing to make decisions between benefitting your organisation, your users, or the communities you operate within.
 This is why you need to do the hard and often painful work of creating an organisation with strong values and a culture that is clearly defined for everyone.
 Knowing how your organisation’s purpose, vision, and values guide you when forced to make difficult trade-off decisions is essential in being responsible for the consequences of your technology.

 It can be tempting when starting something new to dive right in and figure it out as you go.
 But rather than starting with lofty ethical statements, with user needs, or with jobs to be done, starting with values can give your business plan or product strategy a clear and shared direction.
 It also happens to be the greatest way to scale; you can hire and fire against your values, and a shared understanding of them empowers people to make decisions without direct oversight or controls.

 Making values real by questioning the consequences